My standard terms of engagement are as follows. In appropriate cases I am prepared to accept negotiated variations in advance.

 — If you have any complaint about the services provided by Christopher Taylor Lawyers it should be addressed in the first instance to Christopher Taylor.
 If a complaint is unable to be resolved to your satisfaction you are entitled to refer it to the New Zealand Law Society.
 The New Zealand Law Society can be contacted by phone on 0800 261 801, or through its website www.lawsociety.org.nz.

 — The Law Society maintains the Lawyers' Fidelity Fund for the purpose of providing clients of lawyers with protection against pecuniary loss arising from theft by lawyers.
 The maximum amount payable by the Fidelity Fund by way of compensation to an individual claimant is limited to $100,000.
 Except in certain circumstances specified in the Lawyers and Conveyancers Act 2006, the Fidelity Fund does not cover a client for any loss relating to money that a lawyer is instructed to invest on behalf of the client.

-— Legal attendances at Christopher Taylor Lawyers are carried out by Christopher James Taylor, a Barrister and Solicitor of the High Court of New Zealand, and Sonja Nikovic, who practiced as a solicitor in Montenegro, and is a Barrister and Solicitor of the High Court of New Zealand.
-From time to time other qualified personnel and legal executives may provide services to clients.
+— Legal attendances at Christopher Taylor Lawyers are carried out by Christopher James Taylor, a Barrister and Solicitor of the High Court of New Zealand and to time other qualified personnel and staff.

 Whatever legal services your lawyer is providing, he or she must: